NoClient9179/meme/README.md

-old image board software i wrote it kinda sucks and can be exploited but it's also cool looking
+old image board software i wrote in 2017/18. it kinda sucks and can be exploited but it's also cool looking